cedmandocdoc/redefining-observable/README.md

 const cancel = observable(data => console.log(data));
 ```

-On the code above, the observable takes an observer in the form of a function named `next` which then called on the callback of `setInterval` then returns a function that teardown the connection of the observer to producer by `clearInterval`.
-Many Observable libraries has this kind of implementation.
-They may vary on observer types or observable initialization and composition, but always conforms to provide values and cancellation to the observer.
+On the code above, the observable takes an observer in the form of a function named `next` which then called on the callback of `setInterval` then returns a function that teardown the connection of the observer to the producer by `clearInterval`.
+Many Observable libraries have this kind of implementation.
+They may vary on observer types or observable initialization and composition but always conforms to provide values and cancellation to the observer.

-But there could be more to explore of what Observable really is.
-This article attempts to rethink its current definition, dissecting fundamental properties in a hope to provide a defintion of what it really is at its core.
+But there could be more to explore what Observable is.
+This article attempts to rethink its current definition, dissecting fundamental properties in the hope to define what it is at its core.

 ## Observable Redefined